supercoderz/supercoderz.github.io/_posts/2012-04-14-breaking-down-a-problem-as-a-team.md

 <h3>Breaking down the problem - an example</h3>
 If we agree that every requirement in computer science is a problem, then in order to solve it, it has to be broken down into the correct number of steps with sufficient granularity.

-For example, lets us consider a string message that represents data related to a <a class="zem_slink" title="Business" href="http://en.wikipedia.org/wiki/Business" rel="wikipedia" target="_blank">business entity</a> in your application.
+For example, lets us consider a string message that represents data related to a <a  title="Business" href="http://en.wikipedia.org/wiki/Business" rel="wikipedia" target="_blank">business entity</a> in your application.
 This is just a small part of the whole application.
-This message can be received by any means - socket, <a class="zem_slink" title="Message queue" href="http://en.wikipedia.org/wiki/Message_queue" rel="wikipedia" target="_blank">message queue</a>, file etc. You need to convert this string message into a hash map that can be later used in the application.
+This message can be received by any means - socket, <a  title="Message queue" href="http://en.wikipedia.org/wiki/Message_queue" rel="wikipedia" target="_blank">message queue</a>, file etc. You need to convert this string message into a hash map that can be later used in the application.
 Lets look at the following breakdown of this problem
 <ol>
 	<li>Get the message from the input</li>
-	<li><a class="zem_slink" title="Parsing" href="http://en.wikipedia.org/wiki/Parsing" rel="wikipedia" target="_blank">Parse</a> the message into its constituent parts</li>
+	<li><a  title="Parsing" href="http://en.wikipedia.org/wiki/Parsing" rel="wikipedia" target="_blank">Parse</a> the message into its constituent parts</li>
 	<li>Identify each part and translate that to a field your application can later use</li>
 	<li>Pass the set of fields and the values to the rest of the application</li>
 </ol>